Setting Tax Rates: Corporate Tax and Sales Tax

 Taxes are a fact of life in business, so you need to include a reasonable estimate for them in your forecast.
 Don't stress too much about this, though.
 This is business planning, not tax planning.
 The taxes we’re talking about here are theoretical expenses based on theoretical profits.
 It would be silly to get too specific about the details.
 Just set your standard rates to make sure that your forecast includes basic tax coverage.

-NOTE: If you're looking for employer taxes, please update Benefits & tax rate in personnel forecasts.
+NOTE: If you're looking for employer taxes, please update Benefits & tax rates in personnel forecasts.

 Do I need to include Taxes in My Revenue Streams?

 There's no need to add any tax amounts into your revenue stream entries.
 Just enter the actual revenue numbers with no tax added.
-Upmetrics will calculate your taxes and add them to the forecast automatically.
+The system will calculate your taxes and add them to the forecast automatically.

 Setting Tax Rates: